boyhagemann/scrape/readme.md

     });
 });
 ```
+### No more time outs!

-> Chained processes can consume lots of time and resources, so don't go mental on chaining everything.
+Chained processes can consume lots of time and resources, so don't go mental on chaining everything.
 You can use the Laravel Queue or a database in conjunction with cron jobs to manage all page crawls.
 This will save you from the nasty requrest time outs!